Appixia-Softwares/BioForge/SETUP.md

      \`\`\`
    - Fill in the environment variables in the `.env` file:
      - Firebase configuration (from your Firebase project settings)
-     - Blockchain configuration (if you're using the blockchain features)
+     - Blockchain configuration (Polygon Mumbai testnet)
+     - AI model configuration (ESM-2 model paths)
+     - Database configuration (PostgreSQL)

 ## Running with Docker Compose